On the zero sets of harmonic polynomials: Introduction

 \begin{rem} All harmonic functions considered in this paper are harmonic in the whole space, unless we specify the contrary. \end{rem}

-Of course, if a certain harmonic function vanishes on an open set or on a closed rectifiable curve then it is trivially zero, simply by the maximum principle.
+If a harmonic function vanishes on a nonempty open set, then by analyticity it must vanish identically.
+On the other hand, the structure of zero sets of harmonic functions can be very complicated beyond this trivial case.
 Some examples of nontrivial sets of uniqueness for $\mathcal H(\mathbb R^d)$ are given in~\cite{kokurin2015sets}.
-These sets are nonanalytic curves.
-A general description of uniqueness sets for the space $\mathcal H(\mathbb R^d)$ seems to be out of reach even if one restricts the considerations to those sets that are finite unions of affine subspaces of $\mathbb R^d$.
+These examples are given by non-analytic curves.
+A general description of uniqueness sets for the space $\mathcal H(\mathbb R^d)$ seems to be out of reach even if one restricts the considerations to those sets that are finite unions of affine codimension two subspaces of $\mathbb R^d$.

-Notice that in the plane the corresponding question can be answered rather easily.
+In the planar case the corresponding question admits a simple and explicit solution.
 Indeed, let $E=\{p_j\}_{j=1}^N$ be a finite set with $p_j\in \mathbb C$.
 Then the polynomial defined for $z\in \mathbb C$ by the following formula

 is holomorphic, nonzero and vanishes at the set $E$.
 This means that the polynomial $\Re(P_E)$ is hence the desired harmonic function.